Harishankar-GitHub/Namaste-JavaScript/README.md

 - Run the code in debug mode and in the Inspect Page -> Sources Tab -> Click on different execution contexts that are available in the Call Stack tab and see the Scope Tab.
 - The global execution context will have Global scope.
 - The execution contexts of any function will have the local scope, parent scopes (if any) and the global scope.

 ---

+## let & const in JS and Temporal Dead Zone

+> Click [here]() to go to the code.

+- **let & const declarations are Hoisted**.
+- But they are hoisted very differently than the var declarations.

+### Temporal Dead Zone
+- Temporal Dead Zone is the time between the let variable is Hoisted and initialized with some value.
+- **Whenever a variable is accessed when it is in the Temporal Dead Zone, it throws a ReferenceError**.

+---